Joseph Ernest Atkins: Murders, trial, and execution

 The judge said Joseph would become eligible for parole after 20 years regardless of whether his life sentences were consecutive or concurrent.
-In 1990, the South Carolina Supreme Court agreed in a 4-1 decision that multiple life terms with parole eligibility could not be aggregated.
+In 1990, the South Carolina Supreme Court agreed in a 4-1 decision that multiple life terms with parole eligibility "cannot be aggregated, and are to be considered as one general sentence, the parole eligibility for which is 20 years".

-After a failed appeal for clemency, Joseph was executed by lethal injection at Broad River Correctional Institution in Columbia, South Carolina on January 23, 1999.
-His last meal consisted of steak, fries, tossed salad, corn on the cob, and chocolate pudding.
-Joseph declined to make a final statement.
+After a failed appeal for clemency, Joseph was executed by lethal injection at Broad River Correctional Institution in Columbia, South Carolina, on January 23, 1999.
+He made no final statement.